-I’m an author and critical thinker from Belgium, now residing in London.
+I’m an author and critical theorist from Belgium, now residing in London.
 I’ve published two books on political philosophy and metaphysics, a sci-fi graphic novel, various papers and visual artworks.
-Since then I’m disseminating the ideas that I’ve developed in my books through events, workshops, articles, and satire, while still be professionally active in new technologies and digital transformation.
+Since then I’m disseminating the ideas developed in my books through events, workshops, articles, and satire, while still be professionally active in new technologies and digital transformation.

 The most important of my work is the Digressive Society book in which I describe a so called digressive approach to culture, economics, and institutions.
 It is related to, but not to be confused, with existential, libertarian, and anarchist theories (read the manifesto).